Thor110/AIrchive/README.md

 I propose a completely sandboxed environment where remote access is only possible through VKM (Video Keyboard Mouse) control systems, where people accessing remotely can only view streams and directly control peripherals.

-This prevents malicious access or escape in the event agents attempt to do so.
+This prevents malicious access or escape in the event that agents attempt to do so.

 ---